Home/Calculators/Position Size Guide

 What is position sizing?

-Position sizing is the process of determining how many units of an asset to buy or sell on a given trade.
+Position sizing determines how many units of an asset to buy or sell on a given trade.
 Most beginners skip this step entirely — they deposit $1,000 and just buy "a bit" of Bitcoin.
 This is one of the fastest ways to blow up an account.

-Professional traders do the opposite: they start with risk — how much am I willing to lose if this trade goes wrong? — and work backwards to find the correct position size.
+Professional traders start with risk — how much am I willing to lose? — and work backwards to find the correct position size.

 The position size formula